Deploying OP Succinct Fault Dispute Game

 L2_NODE_RPC=<L2_NODE_RPC_URL>

-You can get the aggregation program verification key, and range program verification key commitment by running the following command:
+You can get the aggregation program verification key, range program verification key commitment, and rollup config hash by running the following command:

 Deployment